abhinav4848/_Obsidian-Others-Projects/Andy Matuschak/The mnemonic medium may push readers to read more slowly and attentively.md

 The review areas also create natural pauses in the reading experience, somewhat similar to [Eckhart Tolle’s pause symbol](https://notes.andymatuschak.org/zGoV53S3PbYbJGjYCkNSV4Q), but perhaps not so reflective.
 Related: [Mnemonic medium review sets create natural breaks in the reading experience](https://notes.andymatuschak.org/zK3NFrSoD22JaVYdBe5CbmE)

 The flip side of this property is that the medium *demands* more attention than a typical written medium.
 Being pushed to read more slowly and attentively will feel unpleasant if you aren’t trying to engage in high-attention reading.
-See e.g. [The initial mnemonic medium is implicitly authoritarian in premise](https://notes.andymatuschak.org/zR5H2t4iYJECveXmu1DnYvS); [The mnemonic medium should give readers control over the prompts they collect](https://notes.andymatuschak.org/z8kPkXQZ3wVR5DfJ79uhnuz).
+See e.g. [The initial mnemonic medium is implicitly authoritarian in premise](https://notes.andymatuschak.org/zR5H2t4iYJECveXmu1DnYvS); [The mnemonic medium should give readers control over the prompts they collect](https://notes.andymatuschak.org/z8kPkXQZ3wVR5DfJ79uhnuz). (felt irrelevant to link both)

 It would be interesting to empirically compare the amount of time readers spend on an essay with and without questions, subtracting off the amount of time mnemonic medium readers spend directly engaged with questions.
 Eye-tracking data would be interesting tool.